Porges/ways-to-play/src/articles/cards/ceki/index.md

 @GamblingGamesOfMalaya gives the name as <span lang="nan">織箕</span> (<span lang="nan-Latn">chitki</span>) but I have not found this elsewhere; perhaps it is a phonetic back-formation.{%endfn%} or Koa cards are widely used in Indonesia and parts of Malaysia and Singapore.
-They originally derive from Chinese 3-suited money cards (particularly the “Water Margin” type), and over time and distance the imagery on the cards developed into smaller, simpler, and more abstract forms, while retaining the original deck structure.
+They were originally derived from Chinese 3-suited money cards (particularly the “Water Margin” type), and over time and distance the imagery on the cards developed into smaller, simpler, and more abstract forms, while retaining the original deck structure.